 Provides students the opportunity to review and integrate the learning outcomes of the sleep technology curriculum.
 Prerequisites: PSG 101, PSG 190, and PSG 110.
-Prerequisites or co-requisites: PSG 103, PSG 164, and PSG 205.
-Lecture 1 hour per
+Prerequisites or Co-requisites: PSG 103, PSG 164, PSG 205, PSG 295 - Pediatric Polysomnography, PSG 295 - Topics in Polysomnography: Current Issues and Trends in Polysomnography, and PSG 296.Lecture 1 hour per week.